hacker-crypto888/texts-words-write/README.md

 ## Word lists and user permissions

-After importing any normal text, you must create a check out the items that were sorted automatically to sort them manually:
+After importing any normal text, the items are sorted automatically.
+The app enables you to:

 | section of the app | data type | content options |
 |---|---|---|